A Trauma Therapist’s 5 Tips for Reparenting Yourself in Falls Church, VA

 Tip #5: Say No When You Need to.
 And Also Say Yes When You Want to.

 Saying no to the things that no longer serve you and saying yes to the things that you have been too scared to try are both ways of preserving yourself while also continuing to grow.
-When you have been in survival mode, you can feel stuck, and motivating yourself to grow and shift can feel terrifying.
-Finding spaces where you can say no and yes are ways of setting boundaries.
-It’s a form of empowerment that you have as an adult now—the younger you would be proud.
+(They are also ways of setting boundaries—and yes, boundaries are not only for saying no!)

 Alice Zic, MPH, LCSW | Trauma Therapist & Owner of Nurturing Willow Psychotherapy, LLC

-1. Click the button below to schedule your free 15-minute consultation phone call
+Click the button below to schedule your free 15-minute consultation phone call.

-2. Complete the pre-consult form
+Complete the pre-consult form.

-4. Begin your journey toward healing
+Begin your journey toward healing with childhood trauma therapy.

 Online Therapy in Colchester, CT